Cwantic/Documentation/Design/Elements/Matrix.md

 >ATTENTION, if the length is null, no mode will be proposed (empty list)

 {: .warning }
->Based on the length of the matrix element and the lengths of the neighboring elements, some mode could be hidden.
+>Based on the length of the matrix element and the lengths of the neighboring elements, some modes could be hidden.

 Select for example "Reduce the next element" and click the **Insert** button :